foolo/ost/toolchain/newlib/build_newlib.md

 	make DESTDIR=/myos install

-Note: If `make all` fails because it cannot find libc/sys/ost/lib.a and libc/sys/ost/crt0.o, go to the source dir toolchain/newlib-2.2.0-1/newlib/libc/sys/ost and run ./configure and make.
+Note: If `make all` fails because it cannot find libc/sys/ost/lib.a and libc/sys/ost/crt0.o, go to build-newlib/i686-ost/newlib/libc/sys and run make.
 It will create lib.a and crt0.o.
-Copy them manually to toolchain/build-newlib/i686-ost/newlib/libc/sys/ost, and run `make all` again.

 According to tutorial:
 "For some reason, the newer versions of newlib (at least for me) didn't put the libraries in a location where other utilities like binutils could find.
 So here's another hack to fix this:"